EMERGING MARKETS-Brazil's real, stocks slide after budget proposal; other EM currencies weak

 By Devik Jain

-Nov 17 (Reuters) - The Brazilian real and stocks fell on Thursday amid jitters about the incoming government's spending cap plan, while worries about rising COVID-19 cases in China and a stronger dollar kept broader sentiment under pressure.
+Nov 17 (Reuters) - The Brazilian real and stocks fell in volatile trading on Thursday amid jitters about the incoming government's spending cap plan, while worries about rising COVID-19 cases in China and a stronger dollar kept broader sentiment under pressure.

-The real BRL= dipped 1% to 5.4520 against the dollar, while the Bovespa stock index .BVSP dropped 2.1% after Lula's incoming administration proposed to lawmakers guidelines for a constitutional amendment to exempt some 175 billion reais ($32.41 billion) from next year's budget to pay for social programs.
+After sliding as much as 2.3% against the dollar, the real BRL= was last down 0.2%, while the Bovespa stock index .BVSP dropped 1.5% after the incoming Lula administration proposed guidelines for a constitutional amendment to exempt some 175 billion reais ($32.41 billion) from next year's budget to pay for social programs.

-"The big problem here was that the waiver in the proposal is not being restricted to 2023 only.
-So in theory this waiver in the current form of the draft bill is permanent and this is the key reason why the market is selling off today," said Wilson Ferrarezi, economist at TS Lombard.
+"Market (participants) are worried that the Lula government will engage in various activities to breach the spending cap, which would lead to more fiscal expansion, potentially more inflation and mean that the Banco Central do Brasil would come under additional hiking pressure," said Rachel Ziemba, founder of Ziemba Insights.

-"It was considerably more negative than the market was expecting but we note that there will be negotiations in the coming weeks.
-We do not expect the waiver to be permanent however we are not expecting it to be only 2023 as well."
+While emerging market central banks started raising interest rates earlier than their developed peers in the aftermath of the COVID-19 pandemic, inflation has consistently exceeded their target.
+Brazil and some central European banks are seen ending their tightening cycle soon.

 In Argentina, the Senate passed President Alberto Fernandez's 2023 budget, which forecast economic growth of 2% and annual inflation of 60% next year.